Seasick-Turtle/100-Days-of-Code/README.md

   * Have also attempted to see if backend was the issue, handled the options request as well as the route but that didn't work either
   * Still receiving a 503 error, debugging with Postman has been somewhat successful
 * Going to continue with previous committments

+### Day 26:

+* Reworked CSS properties for both mobile and desktop versions of coding challenge 11
+* Worked more on the FCC curiculum
+* Started planning on how to start learning Vue